Gving/Gving-Docs/whitepaper/token-info.md

 ```
 0x000000000000000
 ```
-*Total supply is 100B, however 40% will be burned on launch, and the buy back & burn function will further deflate the supply
+[^1]: Total supply is 100B, however 40% will be burned on launch, and the buy back & burn function will further deflate the supply

-**Slippage is usually around 15-17% however larger orders tend to face higher slippage.
+[^2]: Slippage is usually around 15-17% however larger orders tend to face higher slippage.